Building FERPA-Ready Applications: A Technical Checklist for Founders & Tech Leaders

 During the design phase, model your application for FERPA-specific threats.
 Go beyond standard security threats and ask:

-• How could a school administrator accidentally misconfigure permissions and expose sensitive data?
+- How school administrators might accidentally misconfigure permissions and expose sensitive data.

 Vendor Vetting: Choosing Compliant Cloud Services and Third-Party APIs